ros-navigation/docs.nav2.org/docs/tutorials/plugin_tutorials/docs/writing_new_nav2controller_plugin.md

 The passed-in arguments are stored in member variables so that they can be used at a later stage if needed.

 The computation for the desired velocity happens in the `computeVelocityCommands()` method.
 It is used to calculate the desired velocity command given the current velocity and pose.
 The third argument - is a pointer to the `nav2_core::GoalChecker`, that checks whether a goal has been reached.
-In our example, this won’t be used.
+In our example, this won't be used.
 The fourth argument - is the global plan that has already been transformed into the local costmap frame and pruned to only the relevant portion within the costmap bounds.
 In our example, we will transform this local plan from costmap global frame to robot base frame.
 This is the path that pure pursuit will track.
 The fifth argument - is the last pose of the global plan.
-In our example, this won’t be used.
+In our example, this won't be used.
 In the case of pure pursuit, the algorithm computes velocity commands such that the robot tries to follow the global path as closely as possible.
 This algorithm assumes a constant linear velocity and computes the angular velocity based on the curvature of the global path.